-Accounting software, like hardware, is now very powerful and comparatively inexpensive.
-Integrated software includes Sales, Purchase and Nominal Ledgers with Sales/Purchase Order Processing and Stock Control in a single suite of programs.
+Stock Control in a single suite of programs.
 Networked versions for multi-user use are generally more expensive than single-user versions.
-Most accounting is now done with Cloud Software.
+Most accounting is now done with cloud software.

-11.7 Choosing an Accounting Package
+Choosing an Accounting Package

 It is necessary to consider your requirements and what you want to be able to do before buying a package.
 There are often different levels of functionality in different versions of a program.
 Consider both the ability to get data into the product and the reporting requirements that you have.